 Shark offers more features at a lower price, even though Roomba offers more suction technology and better brushes overall.

-The truth is that you will not go wrong with either of these brands.
+You will not go wrong with choosing products from either of these brands.

 Which one is right for you all depends on the type of flooring you have, whether you have pets, or how many obstacles you have to avoid.
 Both are almost equally matched, but if we have to choose one, it would be Shark.